 - A graph illustrating the number of DNS requests that occurred for the domain in the specified time period.

-- A table showing the complete history of the domain as tracked by Enterprise Threat Protector (ETP).
+- A table showing the complete history of the domain as tracked by ETP.
 For example, the table shows when the application began tracking the domain as a threat.

 - Additional information about the domain, such as domain name registrar, detected threat type, and more.
-For more information see Indicator Search: Additional Domain Information.
+For more information see Indicator search: domain information

 - If the domain is associated with a specific threat, the name of the threat appears.
 You can hover over the threat name to read more information about the threat.
 The window that appears provides a threat description, the severity level, external links, and a graph with the number of events related to this threat from the last 30 days.